alvachien/datastructure/README.md

 - The algorithm **QuickSort** based on **BubbleSort** but use recursive way to handle two parts of the array.
 - The algorithm **SelectionSort** choose the min (or max) from the unsorted part and append it to the sorted part.
 - The algorithm **CountingSort** give an item a n-th position because there are n-1 item less (or bigger) than it.
 This algorithm suits only for number based array.
+- The algorithm **MergeSort** uses divide and consquer methology which try to split the arry and merge it to final results.
+- TBD

+## OBJECT
+- The object **Matrix** defines the matrix object.
+- The object **Polynomial** defines the polynomial object.
+- The object **SparseMatrix** defines the Sparse Matrix object.
 - TBD

 # AUTHOR
 **Alva Chien | 钱红俊**